SlowlyCoding/terminal-voxel-ray-tracer/README.md

 Down the line I want to move the calculations to the GPU using CUDA or OpenCL, this would allow me to experiment with bigger octrees and more demanding scenes.

-This ray tracer only works on unix system, but im sure that with some small tweaks to `terminal.cpp` it would work just as well on windows.
+This ray tracer only works on unix system, but im sure that with some small tweaks to `terminal.cpp` and `pixelbuffer.cpp` it would work just as well on windows.

 <p align="center">
 <img src="https://github.com/SlowlyCoding/voxel_ray_tracer/blob/master/showcase/video.gif">